-I started my Hermosa Beach, CA, therapy practice with the goal of helping individuals navigate life’s challenges.
-Ultimately, my hope is that therapy will enable my clients to lead happier and healthier lives.
-In order to expand my capacity to serve a wider base of clients, I have two additional therapists who work in my practice.
-Kristina Cleland, AMFT, and Macy Grimm, PCCI, both have had intensive clinical training and their compassionate approach to therapy make them excellent clinicians.
-Read more about Kristina and Macy below!
+In order to expand my capacity to serve a wider base of clients, I have three additional therapists who work in my practice.
+Victoria Smith, ASW, and Sabrina Fish, AMFT, all have had intensive clinical training and their compassionate approach to therapy make them excellent clinicians.
+Read more about Victoria and Sabrina below!